kitzberger/songs/Pigeonhole.md

 	this fractured, tiny version
 	of yourself

-	but don't you put the blame on me the best intensions are hard to keep if you run into this pigeonhole
-	by yourself

 ## Intermezzo

 ## Verse

-	oh i have tried to pull you out again but you fight hard as you did back then
-	...
+	but don't you put the blame on me the best intentions are hard to keep if you run into this pigeonhole
+	by yourself

 ## Refrain